It has begun. AGL’s 18 percent electricity price hike in...Read More >>

 There are two types of solar inverters, string and micro-inverters.
 While string inverters are the most common, microinverters are around and are great for optimising the performance of your solar system.
 A string inverter has each panel connected to a single inverter.

-To choose the right solar battery for you, you'll need an idea of your solar system’s daily power generation and how much of it you consume.
+To choose the right solar battery storage for you, you'll need an idea of your solar system’s daily power generation and how much of it you consume.

-If you have an existing solar system, you can usually find this out from reading your solar system online monitor.
+If you have an existing solar power system, you can usually find this out from reading your solar system online monitor.
 Or you can check your power bills to see how much excess solar electricity you are generally exporting to the grid – take a look at bills from different months of the year to get a seasonal view.

 Learn more about what battery size is right for your needs, plus a full run-down on the cost of batteries you can expect from the different solar battery brands available today.